 The same goes for my classic leather wallet.
 Even though it’s filled with cards I don’t need, I’ve stuck with it — until now.

 Ekster Aluminum Cardholder

-While many brands make minimalist wallets, including options for a front pocket, there was something different about versions made by Ekster.
+While many brands make minimalist wallets, including options for a front pocket, there was something different about versions made by Ekster which I learned first-hand with a couple of different wallets the company sent me to review.
 Let’s go over the basics first …

 While Ekster makes more of a traditional bifold wallet, it’s the company’s series of cardholders that really stand out: the Parliament Wallet, Senate Cardholder and the recently-released Aluminum Cardholder.
 It’s the latter we’ll be focusing on here, with some of these key features:

 - Made of space-grade aluminum

 - Holds up to six cards in the main cardholder, and up to nine more in the expandable backplate

 - Elastic band that can keep cash in place